Probing dark matter inside Earth using atmospheric neutrino oscillations at INO-ICAL: Accommodating a realistic DM profile

-In order to ensure that the total mass of the Earth is not altered, the mass of the DM in the tail of the DM distribution, which extends into the mantle, should be less than the typical uncertainties in the mass of the rest of the Earth.
-In the right panel of Fig.~\ref{fig:DM_profile}, we indicate some typical values of the DM mass fraction $\bar{f}_D$ outside the core, defined as

-Clearly, it is possible to have DM distribution that contributes up to $f_\text{D} = 40\%$, at the same time ensuring $\bar{f}_D < 1 \%$, by choosing a sufficiently low value for $R_s$.
-The DM profiles that account for an appropriate missing mass can, thus, always be found.
+Thus, it is possible to have a DM distribution that contribute a given $f_\text{D} = 1 - \langle f_\text{B} \rangle$, at the same time ensuring that the total moment of inertia and total mass of Earth remains conserved.

-On the other hand, since neutrino oscillations depend only on the electron number density, and are blind to the DM number density, the neutrino signal will depend only on the value of $f_\text{D}$, and not on the specific DM profile that gives rise to that value of $f_\text{D}$.
-The sensitivity of the ICAL experiment to DM for a given value of $f_\text{D}$ will be the same as that shown in Fig.~\ref{fig:DM_inside_Earth}.
-Neutrino oscillation experiments thus have no sensitivity to the exact DM profile inside the Earth.

-{\it Can the baryonic profile in the core be constrained?} Though neutrino oscillations cannot identify the DM density profile inside the Earth core, they can constrain the baryonic density profile inside the core.
-In order to illustrate this, we parameterize the baryonic matter density profile inside the core as

-where $a$ and $b$ are positive constants with the units of density.
-This profile has the desired property of monotonic decrease of density with radius.
-We ensure $\rho(R_\text{CMB}^{-}) > \rho(R_\text{CMB}^{+})$.
-Further restricting

-makes sure that the baryonic mass inside the core is less than the total mass of the core.
-In Fig.~\ref{fig:Baryonic_profile}, each point in the $(a,b)$ plane inside the triangular region formed by the white line, the black line, and the x-axis corresponds to an allowed baryonic profile.
-We already know that the remaining mass may always be attributed to the DM, with appropriate values of $\rho_0$ and $R_s$.

-The top right panel of Fig.~\ref{fig:Baryonic_profile} shows the contours of fixed values of spatially uniform dark matter mass fraction $f_\text{D}$ within the core.
-The points along the black line correspond to the profiles without DM, i.e. $f_\text{D}=0$ or $f_\text{B}=1$.
-A line of the form $b = \gamma a$ corresponds to the scaling of a baryonic profile, with the value of $f_\text{D}$ changing along the line segment.
-For instance, the yellow line segment represents the core density profiles that are proportional to the 25-layered PREM profile.

-The bottom panels in Fig.~\ref{fig:Baryonic_profile} show the values of $\Delta \chi^2_\text{DM}$ with which the baryonic matter profiles may be ruled out, using 20 years of exposure at the 50 kton ICAL.
-It is clear that the charge identification capability is crucial for an enhanced sensitivity for DM in the Earth core --- with (without) CID, the $\Delta \chi^2_\text{DM}$ for $f_\text{D} = 0.2$ and $f_\text{D} = 0.4$ are 2.65 (1.68) and 4.03 (2.51), respectively.
-Note that the contours of $\Delta \chi^2_\text{DM}$ in the lower panels are close to, but not identical with, the contours of $f_\text{D}$ in the top right panel.
-This indicates that, while $f_\text{D}$ is the major factor determining the sensitivity of neutrino data to DM, it is not the only one; the neutrino data is sensitive to both the parameters $a$ and $b$.
-Indeed, even in the complete absence of DM ($f_\text{D} = 0$), moving along the black line to higher values of $a$ and $b$ can be seen to change $\Delta \chi^2_\text{DM}$, albeit to a small extent.

-{\it Concluding remarks} --- The internal structure of the Earth has been explored with gravitational interactions, and using seismic waves, which are essentially electromagnetic interactions.
-In this Letter, we point out a way to use weak interactions to probe the structure of the Earth core, and show that this is feasible at upcoming neutrino experiments.